 - Overlap some colors for special effects, or keep it monochrome.

 - When you’re finished painting, set the egg aside to dry.

 The more patient you are and the more the egg dries, the better.
 When you unwrap the egg, you’ll be left with a design that resembles armadillo skin.
 You can use this technique over plain white eggs, over a base coat of color or even over marble colored eggs.

 Another technique, which will give a subtle textured effect to a solid colored egg is to wrap the egg in cheesecloth, as per the instructions above, then dip the whole thing in the cup of egg dye.
 Let it sit until done to desired shade.
 Let dry (it doesn’t have to be bone dry, but the drier the better) before carefully removing cheesecloth.

-Add facial features using permanent markers for the mouth, nose and eyes.
-Cut a paper towel tube into different heights for Mom, Dad, sister etc. Decorate the tube with construction paper for clothing.
+Add facial features using permanent markers for the mouth, nose, and eyes.
+Cut a paper towel tube into different heights for Mom, Dad, sister, etc. Decorate the tube with construction paper for clothing.
 Place the painted egg onto the holder.
 You can also add the individual’s name to the tube.
-Sample photographs show one plain face drawing and one with short tube.
+Sample photographs show one plain face drawing and one with a short tube.
 (Which are also fun!)

 - Cut a sponge (natural if possible) into small pieces.